augustsix/network_automation/2.Easy_Wins/README.md

 I made a simple napalm-ansible playbook using napalm_get_facts and could not get it to work.
 After reading the napalm-ansible documentation I found out that my problem was easily solved by running napalm-ansible at the cli before trying to write any playbooks.
 I had some missing defaults in my ansible.cfg file.

 I started with examples from https://github.com/ipspace/ansible-examples.
-My goal was to add the cisco snmp string to all of my devices AND I wanted to do it from a template as some time back I had been playing around with python and jinja2 templates.
+One goal was to add the cisco snmp string to all of my devices.
+I wanted to do it from a template as some time back I had been testing python with jinja2 templates.
 I thought I could incorporate some of that work into this project.

 Initially, I ran Ivan's code to "deploy" a basic snmp community string.
 Running the uptime report using snmp worked.